Electrical apprentice safety and LOTO

 - Always provide effective supervision to apprentices and electrical workers

-2018 Apprentice LOTO kit campaign
+Apprentice LOTO Kit campaign

-This program is an important initiative to help apprentices understand the importance of following safe work practices and using appropriate safety equipment on the job.
+This program is an initiative to help apprentices understand the importance of following safe work practices and using appropriate safety equipment on the job.
 ESV recommends the use of low voltage insulating (LV) gloves on the job where there is a risk of accidental contact with live parts, such as when testing or fault finding, the application of lock out devices and using a danger tag to notify others.

 Each apprentice LOTO kit contains:

-- The ESV LOTO safety guide
+- the ESV LOTO safety guide

 Apprentice and supervisor safety videos

 ESV’s Electrical Installations Safety (EIS) team has developed a presentation on electrical safety for first year apprentices and another for supervisors of young electrical workers.
+Both videos are available on our YouTube channel – Apprentices and Supervisors.

 Electrical safety for apprentices